Lilium superbum

 Lilium superbum turk's-cap lily

 It is found throughout much of eastern North America south to the Florida panhandle.
-The blooming period is July to September.
+The blooming period is July to late August.
 Some Native Americans are said to have used the bulbs to make soup.
 In some areas it is known by the common names turban lily, swamp lily or American tiger lily.
 There is some resemblance to the introduced day lily (Hemerocallis fulva), but this alien species has unspotted flowers and sword-like leaves.

 Contributed by: Mark Welchley

 Found in most counties in the state.
+See distribution map at BONAP.

 Wetland codes